cburgmer/buildviz/README.md

 ## Concepts

-buildviz provides different graphs about your build pipeline's behaviour.
-So far all it needs to know about is
+buildviz provides various graphs detailing your build pipeline's behaviour.
+So far it cares about

 * **jobs**, a job is part of the pipeline and executes some meaningful action,
 * **builds**, a build is an instance of the job being triggered, it has a unique **id**, a **start** and **end time**, an **outcome** and possibly one or more **inputs** with a given **revision**,